FarmData2/FarmData2/modules/README.md

 ```JavaScript
 v-on:error="(msg) => showToast('Network Error', msg, 'top-center', 'danger', 5)"
 ```

+- Component / element naming:

+  - Every component / element referenced in css or a test gets and `id` and a `data-cy`.
+  - Values for the `id` and `data-cy` use `kabob-case`.

 - Values for placement and variant should be documented by pointing to the Bootstrap-Vue-Next documentation